-With two coat colors, solid black or salt and pepper, the Schnauzer has a relatively uniform look.
-However, under that wiry coat and bushy brow is a real character—with many owners describing their dog as almost human-like in their antics and expressions.
+The standard schnauzer is a medium-size hardworking farm dog known for its trademark bushy eyebrows and beard.
+The intelligence and sociable nature possessed by these stately canines make them outstanding companions.
+With two coat colors—solid black or salt and pepper—the schnauzer has a relatively uniform look.
+However, under that wiry and rumpled coat is a real character, with many owners describing their dog as almost human-like in their antics and expressions.

 Characteristics of the Standard Schnauzer